Baseball on Five: Triumph and Tragedy in the Depths of British Night

 How Erik Janssen saved Baseball on Five

-Baseball on Five was first broadcast on Opening Day 1997, beaming into British homes a contest between the defending world champion New York Yankees and the embryonic Florida Marlins.
+Baseball on Five was first broadcast on Opening Day 1997, beaming into British homes a contest between the defending world champion New York Yankees and the Seattle Mariners.
 Initially, the show, raw and rudimentary, was carried sporadically as part of Five’s late night Live & Dangerous sports strand, with analysis from the lovable Todd Macklin and little else beside.
 Tommy Boyd, a journeyman presenter with no expressed interest in baseball, was the first host, and a pretty lousy one at that.

 In its first season, the show was notoriously bad.
 Aside from the splendid insight provided by Macklin, who had the patience of a saint, there was very little baseball knowledge on display.
 All too often, those involved saw it as a show inconveniently about baseball, rather than a baseball show.
 Moreover, nobody seemed to care, with the prevailing British apathy towards North American sports seeping through.